google/starthinker/tutorials/README.md

 - [/tutorials](../tutorials/) - Tutorials for using StarThinker code base.
 - [/scripts](../scripts/) - Complete solution templates provided by Google that you can deploy.
 - [/dags](../dags/) - Deploy solutions using Cloud Composer and Airflow.
-- [/colabs](../colabs/) - Deploy solutions using Googles Collaboratory.
+- [/colabs](../colabs/) - Deploy solutions using Google Collaboratory.
 - [/tests](../tests/) - Complete testing harness for all solutions provided by Google that you can use.
 - [/starthinker/util](../starthinker/util/) - Low level library wrappers around Google API with helpers to handle common errors.
 - [/starthinker/task](../starthinker/task/) - Handlers for each task specified in a JSON recipe.